 Induction Hob Recipe: How to Pan-Fry Salmon (Crispy Skin Guide)

-Cooking salmon on an induction hob is one of the easiest ways to achieve perfectly crispy skin and tender, flaky fish.
-Thanks to precise temperature control and fast heating, induction cooking helps you avoid overcooking while locking in flavour.
+Cooking salmon on an induction hob is one of the easiest ways to achieve crispy skin and tender, flaky fish.
+Thanks to fast heat-up times and accurate temperature control, induction cooking makes it easier to avoid overcooking while still getting that golden, restaurant-style finish.

 Ingredients